By Sonia Story

 While we do not know for sure what can cause unintegrated, active, or retained primitive reflexes, they may be be caused by anything that interferes with infant development or that results in neurodevelopmental delays.
 Harald Blomberg, MD suspected the following as possible contributing factors realated to retained primitive reflexes.

-• Lack of enough proper movement in early childhood.
-Plastic carriers, propping devices, playpens, walkers, swings, jumpers, and car seats all restrict movements required for brain development.
+- Restriction of movement in infancy.
+Swaddling, plastic carriers, propping devices, playpens, walkers, swings, jumpers, and car seats all restrict movements required for brain development.
 Too much time in front of electronic screens can also hamper opportunities for movement.

-• Environmental toxins and plastics, heavy metal exposure, exposure to electronic radiation, and food sensitivities.
+- Environmental toxins and plastics (endocrine disruptors), heavy metal exposure, exposure to electronic radiation (including Ultrasound).

 Even reflexes that are completely integrated may become reactivated later by trauma, injury, illness, exhaustion, toxic exposures, or stress.